jkruse7/cs1666_pixelstellar/README.md

 * 10%: Basic player movement
 * 10%: Scrollable simulated world
 * 10%: Prototype enemies
-* 20%: (Procedural) Procedural generation of at least 2 different generators
+* 20%: (Procedural) Procedural generation of at least 2 different generators with chunk loading in an infinite direction left and right
 * 20%: (Physics) Working physics elements of water, gas, and solid types.
 * 10%: 7 Worlds of size ( 5 * (1280x720) )
   * Each team member should create a planet and come up with: